foopis23/minecraft-update-api/README.md

 # Minecraft Server Versions API

-This is a simple API that allows you to get the latest version of Minecraft Server Jar.
+This is a simple API that allows you to keep your server up to date with the latest server jar

 ## Documentation
 - [API Documentation](https://minecraft-update-api-production.up.railway.app/docs)